 The gate check will be a breeze, which is especially crucial if this is your first travel with the baby.

 Beat the crowd to snag an extra seat next to you or the last available bassinet.
-If you’re traveling with a kid, you usually get to board first.
+You usually get to board first if you’re traveling with a kid.

 Do this to assist your infant in settling down.

 Keep your child entertained with moving objects outside the window, the in-flight entertainment screen, an iPad, or the toys you packed from home.